rannn367/tp/docs/DeveloperGuide.md

 5. Finding customers
    1. Test case: `customerfind John`<br>
-      Expected: Displays all customers with "John" in their name.
+      Expected: Displays all customers with "John" in their name, if no customer present, shows the full list of customers.
    2. Test case: `cf n/John`<br>
       Expected: Same as above, using the command abbreviation.
    3. Test case: `customerfind all/true`<br>